Minutes worked per period

 For different scenarios see Work limits.

-This guide shows you how to manage employees' hours with minutes worked per period.
 A period can be defined as a week, month, or the entire schedule.

-1. Define minutes worked in a rolling window rules
+1. Define minutes worked per period

 Period rules are defined in contracts: